-For website builders, the team looked in detail at SEO features, design functionality, platform usability, site speed, marketing functions, the app market, and various other areas where providers differ in what they offer.
+For website builders, the team looked in detail at SEO features, design functionality, ease of use, site speed, storage, SEO tools, the app market, and various other areas where providers differ in what they offer.

 The conclusions we draw in articles on our site are based entirely on our own research and, although we have commercial partnerships with some of the providers we write about, this never, ever impacts Tech.co's editorial independence (and it never will)!